numenta/nupic-legacy/README.md

 ## Build and test NuPIC:

 Important notes:
  * $REPOSITORY is the current location of the repository that you downloaded from GitHub.
-Usually its name is "nupic-master".
  * After CMake generation, two useful environment variables will be created:
-   * $NUPIC which references $REPOSITORY (ie directory with all source code)
+   * $NUPIC, which is the same as $REPOSITORY
-   * $NTA which references $HOME/nta/eng (ie directory with all executables and libraries generated from build process).
-In case of this variable already is set on your system, $REPOSITORY/release creation will be discarded, and $NTA will be re-used.
+   * $NTA, which references $HOME/nta/eng (the directory with all executables and libraries generated from build process).
+If this variable is already set, the $REPOSITORY/release will not be created, and $NTA will be used as the release directory.

 ### Using command line